Post Summary: Stanley, Idaho in the winter and activities around the area.

 LEAVING STANLEY, IDAHO

 We quickly realized that we need to return to Stanley, Idaho because there is so much more to do!
+Thankfully, Stanley is just a short weekend getaway from Boise, so it will be easy for us to make a return trip time and time again.

 We got so many good recommendations and didn’t have time to do and see them all!
 We heard a lot of good things about Redfish Lake, various backpacking trails, and lots of camping stops to explore…next time.